Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-compute-cache-resources.md

 {% if page.deployment == "cfn" %}
   <li>Only when the CloudFormation stack finishes running should you begin to monitor {{site.cnq.paramStore}} for the <code>last-ran-status</code> value for the provisioning instance.
 Until the provisioning instance shuts down automatically, the provisoning process isn't complete and the Qumulo cluster isn't yet functional.</li>
 {% elsif page.deployment == "tf" %}
   <li>Provisioning completes successfully when the provisioning instance shuts down automatically.
-If the provisioning instance doesn't shut down, the provisioning cycle has failed and must be troubleshooted. {{site.cnq.monitorProvisionerStatus}}</li>
+If the provisioning instance doesn't shut down, the provisioning cycle has failed and you must troubleshoot it.
+To monitor the provisioner's status, you can watch the Terraform status posts in your terminal or {{site.cnq.paramStore}}.</li>
   <li>The first variable in the example configuration files in the <code>aws-terraform-cnq</code> repository is <code>deployment_name</code>.
 To help avoid conflicts between Network Load Balancers (NLBs), resource groups, cross-region CloudWatch views, and other deployment components, Terraform ignores the <code>deployment_name</code> value and any changes to it.
 Terraform generates the additional <code>deployment_unique_name</code> variable; appends a random, 11-digit alphanumeric value to it; and then tags all future resources with this variable, which never changes during subsequent Terraform deployments.</li>
 {% endif %}
   <li>If you plan to deploy multiple Qumulo clusters, give the <code>q_cluster_name</code> variable a unique name for each cluster.</li>